2026 Kentucky elections: City councils

 Each incorporated city will elect its council members to a two-year term.

 School boards

 Local school board members are elected to staggered four-year terms, with half up for election in 2026.

 Louisville Metro Council

 The Louisville Metro Council is elected to staggered four-year terms, with odd-numbered districts up for election in 2026.

+Ballot measures

+One constitutional amendment has been proposed by the Kentucky General Assembly to be voted on in the general election.

+Gubernatorial pardons amendment

+If enacted, the amendment would prohibit the governor of Kentucky from granting pardons beginning 60 days before the end of their term in office.